-The following Notes apply when one or several asterisks appear after the name of an institution.
+The following Notes apply when one or several numbers in parenthesis appear before the name of an institution.

 (1) Universities with two or more central webdomains:

-- This is a bad practice that not only penalizes their rank of the universities but also significantly decrease their visibility in search engines and their global internet impact
+- This is a BAD PRACTICE that does not only penalize the rank of the universities, but it also significantly decreases their visibility in search engines and, far more important, their global internet impact.

 - We suggest that if a university is going to change its webdomain then the older one should be immediately and completely discarded.

-- To the benefit of the institution, our policy is to choose the best ranked domain, even if the selected one is the older or the no longer main webdomain.
+- IMPORTANT INFO: For the benefit of the institution, our policy is to rank all the domains but to publish only the best ranked domain, even if the selected one is the older or the no longer main webdomain.
+Any alternative domain should be discontinued AS SOON AS POSSIBLE (no redir, please)

 (2) We are trying to maintain to a minimum the actions regarding merging/excluding of contents to individual domains:

-- Johns Hopkins University, its School of Medicine and other units with different domains are combined in a unique entry, but its MUSE contents are subtracted.
+- Johns Hopkins University, its School of Medicine and other units with different domains are combined in the University entry, but its MUSE contents are subtracted.
+The different webdomains preserve their independent entry (marked as 3)

-- Jet Propulsion Laboratory website is added to the Caltech one.
+- Jet Propulsion Laboratory website contents are added to the Caltech entry.

 - Data from the very large repository CiteSeerX has been excluded from the calculations related to the Pennsylvania State University and the University of Arkansas Fayetteville.

-- The same applies for the database DBLP regarding University of Trier in Germany, Dialnet regarding Universidad de La Rioja (Spain), Compludoc from Universidad Complutense de Madrid, the MUSE project from University of Chicago and a few Brazilian universities.
+- The same applies for the database DBLP regarding University of Trier in Germany, Dialnet regarding Universidad de La Rioja (Spain)

 - Webpages from the newspaper “La Jornada” have been excluded from the UNAM figures.